Do I Have Water Rights on My Property

 • Locate any wells or groundwater extraction points on your property.

-• Understand the legal framework governing groundwater rights in your jurisdiction, including permit requirements and limitations on extraction.
+• Understand the legal framework governing the groundwater rights in your jurisdiction, including the permit requirements and the limitations on extraction.

 C. Understanding Local Water Laws and Regulations